 Detect Language Index Stage

-The Detect Language index stage (called the Language Detection stage in versions earlier than 3.0) operates over one or more fields in the Pipeline Document.
+The Detect Language index stage (called the Language Detection stage in versions earlier than 3.0) operates over one of more fields in the Pipeline Document.
 The contents of each field are analyzed using the Language Detection Library for Java, which is an open-source project hosted on GitHub.
-The analyzer returns the ID of the language which best matches the contents of that field, if any.
-These IDs can be returned as an annotation on the Pipeline Document context, or as annotation on each field analyzed.
+The analyzer returns the id of the language which best matches the contents of that field, if any.
+These ids can be returned as an annotation on the Pipeline Document context, or as annotation on each field analyzed.

 The language identification algorithm breaks the text in each source field into ngrams and compares them to sets of ngrams compiled from all the different language versions of the Wikipedia.
 This library will only produce reasonable results for document fields which are comparable in length, vocabulary, and style to the known texts compiled from the Wikipedia.
 Caveats are discussed below.

 If a positive language identification is made, that information is added to the Pipeline Document according to the choice of configuration property "Output Type".
 If the language annotation is added to the PipelineDocument context object, the name of the context key string is specified by configuration property "Output Key".
 For Output Type configuration property "Document", per-field language annotations are added to the document using a parallel naming convention where the name of the language identification field starts with the name of the analyzed field and has an additional suffix string, default value "_lang".
 For example, if a document contains fields named "plot_summary_txt" and "user_reviews_txt" to be analyzed, if the software can detect the language, it will add fields "plot_summary_txt_lang" and "user_reviews_txt_lang".

 The Language Detection Library for Java has build-in profiles for many languages.
 If there is a set of Wikipedia entries written in a language, it is likely that the Language Detection Library can identify texts written in this language.